 =I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES YOUR HUSBAND FIRST LIEUTENANT JOHN F A BUSHAW WHO PREVIOUSLY REPORTED MISSING IN ACTION DIED THREE AUGUST NINETEEN FORTY TWO IN A JAPANESE PRISONER OF WAR CAMP IN THE PHILIPPINE ISLANDS AS RESULT OF CEREBRAL MALARIA PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF TIME IN REPORTING YOUR SONS DEATH TO YOU CONFIRMING LETTER FOLLOWS=

 ULIO THE ADJUTANT

-After the war. his family requested that John’s remains be returned to Janesville.
-This was done in 1949.
-After a funeral mass at St. Patrick’s Catholic Church, 1st Lt.
+On July 16, 1949, after a funeral mass at St. Patrick’s Catholic Church, 1st Lt.
 John.
 F. A. Bushaw was reburied in the Veteran’s Section of Oak Hill Cemetery in Janesville.
-His wife would later remarry.
+His wife would later marry Stanley Cole.